 In the corporate world people still love receiving items such as deskpads with tear-off monthly pages, calendars, branded sticky notes and sets of postcards.
 The secret in business is to make it happen but so often we simply don’t dedicate the time to do it.
 Make it easy on yourself and let your local Kwik Kopy Centre do the whole program for you.
 All you have to do is provide your logo and your mailing list or database and Kwik Kopy can take care of the rest.

-For more handy design and printing tips, head to your nearest Kwik Kopy Centre.
+For more handy design and promotional giveaway tips, head to your nearest Kwik Kopy Centre.